markvoortmanppu/appliedcomputerscience/pages/lets-encrypt.md

 sudo service nginx restart
 ```

+After this try browsing to your homepage and then it should automatically redirect you to https.

-Open the crontab with `sudo ee /etc/crontab` and add the following line at the end to automatically renew the certificates:
+To make sure the certificates keep working in the future, open the crontab with `sudo ee /etc/crontab` and add the following line at the end to automatically renew the certificates:

 ```
 13 3 * * * root /usr/local/bin/certbot renew --post-hook "service nginx restart"